computer-science-with-applications/book/src/data_structures/dictionaries/index.rst

   Do we want to use mathematical definitions for the set operations instead of or in addition to the prose definitions?

-Dictionaries are great for associating values to unique keys, but sometimes we may simply want to have a collection of unique keys that we can access as efficiently as a dictionary, but without associating a value with each key.
+Dictionaries are great for associating values with unique keys, but sometimes we may simply want to have a collection of unique keys that we can access as efficiently as a dictionary, but without associating a value with each key.
 To do this, we can simply use a *set* data structure, which allows us